-Accuracy and completion of equity

-In the current year, the Group entered into a large number of transactions impacting equity which include share issues, share warrants and other equity settled transactions with third parties.
+Key audit matter How our audit addressed the key audit matter Accuracy and completion of equity In the current year, the Group entered into a large number of transactions impacting equity which include share issues, share warrants and other equity settled transactions with third parties.
 Given the qualitative and quantitative impact on the share structure of the Group and the judgements and estimates required to be taken by management to value share transactions, this financial statement area is considered to be an audit risk that could result in a material misstatement.

-We obtained an understanding of the nature of equity transactions entered into by the Company during the year through discussions with management, a review of regulatory news service announcements and from the review of Board minutes and key agreements.

-Valuations prepared for share based payments issued have been reviewed.
+We obtained an understanding of the nature of equity transactions entered into by the Company during the year through discussions with management a review of regulatory news service announcements and from the review of Board minutes and key agreements.
+Valuations prepared for share-based payments issued have been reviewed.
 In doing so, we have assessed the modelling approach taken and verified the key assumptions and inputs into these models.

-Value and classifications of investment

-In the current year, the Group acquired a 50% share in Carnarvon Petroleum Timor.
-Due to the different accounting treatments on investments depending upon whether they are an associate or subsidiary there is a potential risk that the consolidated financial statements have been prepared on an incorrect basis.
+Value and classifications of investment In the current year, the Group fully impaired its investment in Carnarvon Petroleum Timor due to poor results.
+This has had a significant impact on the financial statements and there is an audit risk that the impairment is incorrectly recognised or that all factors associated with the cessation of the arrangement have not been correctly included in the financial statements.
 We reviewed management's accounting policy for the treatment of this investment and assessed whether it is in line with IAS 28.

-We have reviewed underlying agreements and have concluded that the investment of 50% indicates that the Company holds significant influence over in Carnarvon Petroleum Timor and therefore meets the criteria of IAS 28.

-We have recalculated the Investment in in Carnarvon Petroleum Timor as well as recalculated the share of profit/loss from date of acquisition to the year end date.
-We are satisfied that the transactions are in accordance with the accounting standards.

-Additionally there is a risk that the value of the investment is potentially overstated in the financial statements if there are indications of impairment.

-We reviewed management's accounting policy for impairment and assessed whether it is in line with IAS 28, IAS 36 and IFRS 6.

-Furthermore when considering the carrying value of the investment we have considered management's assessment of indications of impairment and carried out our own assessment of this.

-Classification of expenses

-In Carnarvon Petroleum Timor there are significant costs being incurred due to the development of the Buffalo well.
-There is a risk of misstatement if these have been incorrectly capitalised.

-We reviewed management's accounting policy for capitalisation of exploration expenditure and assessed whether it is in line with IFRS 6.

-We have reviewed a sample of the accounting transactions of Carnarvon Petroleum Timor and satisfied ourselves that these transactions are being correctly treated in accordance with group accounting policies.
+We have reviewed correspondence and documentation around the failure of the project, and the events subsequent to this, to ensure the impairment is valid and in-line with accounting policies and commercial reality.
+We have agreed a sample of additions to the investment in the year.
+Going Concern The Group has commenced a process for a potential acquisition, for which it will incur significant costs.
+If the acquisition does not complete the Group may be unable to achieve its forecast results.
+We have discussed the going concern basis with management and reviewed the Group's forecasts.
+We have reviewed the inputs, assumptions, sensitivities and integrities of the forecasts prepared.
+Due to the inherent uncertainties in the process and of raising future equity funding should the acquisition not proceed we have included a reference to this material uncertainty in our audit report.